Alisyaifudin/Thesis-Project/readme.md

   |- 2.1.
 Spectral Class.ipynb
   |- 2.2.
 Cutting.ipynb
   |- 2.3.
 Survey Completeness.ipynb
-- Data    // Not included in this repo, download by yourself
+- Data    // Not included in this repo, follow the steps to download them
   |-
   |-
 ```